Garlic

 Planting

 Garlic is planted in the fall since it requires a cold temperatures to induce bulb formation.
 Planting typically occurs from October in northern New England to early November in southern areas.
-The goal is to time planting for good development of roots, but not enough time for the shoots to emerge from soil before winter.
+The goal is to time planting for good development of roots, but not enough time for the shoots to emerge from soil before winter (6-8 weeks before the grouns freezes).
 Many different planting arrangements are used by growers depending on irrigation, mulching, and weed control systems.
 Planting cloves too densely can reduce bulb size, while spacing too far apart reduces yield per area of land.
-Common planting arrangements include 2-row beds 30" apart on center with 6" spacing in and between rows, 3- or 4-row beds with 6-8" in and between rows; single rows spaced 24-30" with 6" in-row spacing.
-Wide row spacing between rows allows for easy mechanical cultivation for weed control; multiple rows per bed allow for use of plastic mulch to control weeds.
+Common planting arrangements include 2-row beds 30" apart on center with 6" spacing in- and between-rows, 3- or 4-row beds with 6-8" in- and between-rows, single rows spaced 24-30" with 6" in-row spacing.
+Wide row spacing between rows allows for easy mechanical cultivation for weed control; planting multiple rows per bed allows for use of plastic mulch to control weeds.

 Field Culture